Think back to your last board meeting. What did you discuss? Now, consider this: What if everything that was said became public?

 Most of us experienced a crash course in online meetings and gatherings in early 2020.
 The upside of virtual meeting platforms is that they allowed Christian ministries, schools, and colleges and universities to continue their services, classes, meetings, and networking.
 Your ministry may have experienced this challenging time as a positive exercise in innovation and creative problem-solving.

 The downside came quickly: hackers interrupted get-togethers.
 Spotty internet connections made communications frustrating.
 And some sensitive, recorded meetings were made public.

-The Washington Post reported1 that thousands of recorded online meetings were found and posted online.
+Early in the pandemic, thousands of recorded online meetings were found and posted online.
 A free online search engine allowed people to poke around in free online storage space, like that which Amazon offers.
 The result was that thousands of recordings were uploaded to online places like YouTube and widely shared.
-Some videos were of children that could easily be identified.
+Some videos were of children that could easily be identified.1

 Beyond the embarrassment of a private recording made public, recordings can also be used in discovery, litigation, and other court proceedings, too.
 If your ministry is sued, you may be required to turn over the recordings to the plaintiff’s attorney.